sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    -  Viewing physical board ID.

-   -  Viewing the device chip ID, and the PCIe bus ID where it is located.
+   -  Viewing the device processor ID, and the PCIe bus ID where it is located.

    -  Viewing device temperature and power consumption.